 Are there any mobile specific trends that businesses should be more aware about?

 AR: I think most companies are still struggling with understanding mobile first, to be frank.
 Rather than searching for the latest and coolest thing, most companies would do better trying to see whether they’ve managed to internalize the basics of the mobile revolution.
 By this I do not mean that companies are unfamiliar with mobile technologies, nor that they wouldn’t be capable of deploying mobile projects.
 But mobile first is something bigger.
-It is a rethink of markets and spaces, of consumption and behaviors, of the very way in which we look upon the world.
+It is a rethink of markets and spaces, of consumption and behaviours, of the very way in which we look upon the world.
 The philosophical change this entails is, to me, something we still struggle with.

 In 'Trendspotting' you advocate developing your own skills, rather than hiring a company or a professional who specializes in it.
 So, how does one become good at spotting future trends?